-Following the publication of the Special Educational Needs and Disability Green Paper in March 2011, the Government introduced the Children and Families Bill to Parliament in February 2013.
+Following the publication of the Special Educational Needs and Disability Green Paper in March 2011, the Government passed the Children and Families Act in March 2014.

-If it becomes law, this Bill will radically change how young people with autism access services and support.
-As it stands the key changes will be:
+The Act changes how young people with autism access services and support.
+The key changes will be:

-Our report Our Lives in Your Hands (PDF 944KB) tells the stories of nine families of young people with autism and highlights how the reforms proposed in the Children and Families Bill will affect them.
-The report is designed to help policy makers better understand the lives of the children and young people whose decisions they will affect.
+Our report Our Lives in Your Hands (PDF 944KB) tells the stories of nine families of young people with autism and highlights how the reforms in the Children and Families Act will affect them.
+The report was shared with policy makers to help them better understand how the Act will affect the lives of the children and young people with autism and their families.

 We are pleased that some of the concerns we had when the Bill was first published have been taken into consideration and the Bill amended accordingly.
 In particular we are pleased that that there are now stronger rights on maintaining Education Health and Care Plans post 16.

 The regulations and a new SEND Code of Practice have been approved by Parliament.
 Implementation of the Act will begin from September 2014.
 The Government have also published Transitional Arrangements setting out how implementation will happen.
 Implementation is likely to be phased over the next three years.
 There is non statutuory guidance for local authorities about implementing the act.

 If you have views or questions on the Act please let us know by emailing email@example.com